 Scott D. Moore, Senior Vice President-Corporate Relations and Chief Administrative Officer

 Scott D. Moore is senior vice president-Corporate Relations and chief administrative officer for Union Pacific.
-He has companywide responsibility for internal and external communications, public affairs, media relations, brand management and advertising.
-Moore serves as president of the Union Pacific Foundation..
+He has companywide responsibility for internal and external communications, public affairs, media relations and all executive services.
+Moore serves as president of the Union Pacific Foundation.

 Moore previously served as vice president – Public Affairs for Union Pacific’s nine-state western region.
 His responsibilities included state government relations, public partnerships, port affairs, community relations, and philanthropic programs across the nine-state region.
 Prior to that, he was assistant vice president and general manager – public partnerships.
 Moore joined Union Pacific as director – government affairs in 2000.